 Please wait while you are redirected.

-Meniere’s disease is an idiopathic disorder of the inner ear characterized by episodes of vertigo, fluctuating hearing loss, tinnitus, and ear pressure.
-The vertigo attacks are often unpredictable and incapacitating, and may prevent the activities of daily living.
+Meniere disease is an idiopathic disorder of the inner ear characterized by episodes of vertigo, fluctuating hearing loss, tinnitus, and ear pressure.
+The vertigo attacks are often unpredictable and incapacitating and may prevent the activities of daily living.
 Therapy is symptomatic in nature and does not address the underlying pathophysiology.
-Although the pathophysiology of Meniere's disease is not precisely known, it is thought to be related to a disturbance in the pressure/volume relationship of the endolymph within the inner ear.
-Conservative therapy includes a low sodium diet and diuretics to reduce the fluid accumulation (i.e., hydrops), and pharmacologic therapy to reduce vestibular symptoms.
-Those that do not respond to these conservative measures may receive gentamicin drops in the ear, as a technique of chemical labyrinthectomy to ablate vestibular function on the affected side.
+Although the pathophysiology of Meniere disease is not precisely known, it is thought to be related to a disturbance in the pressure/volume relationship of the endolymph within the inner ear.
+Conservative therapy includes a low sodium diet and diuretics to reduce fluid accumulation (i.e., hydrops) and pharmacologic therapy to reduce vestibular symptoms.
+Persons who do not respond to these conservative measures may receive gentamicin drops in the ear, as a technique of chemical labyrinthectomy to ablate vestibular function on the affected side.
 No therapy is available to restore hearing loss.

-POLICYTranstympanic micropressure applications as a treatment of Meniere's disease are considered investigational.
+POLICYTranstympanic micropressure applications as a treatment of Meniere disease are considered not medically necessary.